 Definition and Symptoms of Broca’s Aphasia (Motor Aphasia)

-In addition, phonemic paraphasia (see below) occurs.
-Comprehension, on the other hand, is hardly affected.
-However, difficulties in understanding long sentences and subordinate clauses can still be observed.
-In some cases, reading, writing and arithmetic abilities are also affected (alexia, agraphia and acalculia).
+In addition, phonemic paraphasia (discussed in the next section) can occur.
+Comprehension is hardly affected, but patients might have difficulty understanding long sentences and subordinate clauses.
+In some cases, reading, writing, and arithmetic abilities are also affected (alexia, agraphia, and acalculia).

 Definition and Symptoms of Wernicke’s Aphasia (Sensory Aphasia)